foobaar/foodchow/README.md

 1. Clone the Repo
 2. mvn clean package
 3. vola!
 4. Also we have embedded Jetty!
+No we don't.